antmicro/protoplaster/README.md

                         Path to the system report yaml config file --sudo                Run as sudo
   --server              Run in server mode
+  --port PORT           Port to use when running in server mode --external-devices EXTERNAL_DEVICES
+                        Path to yaml config file with additional external devices
 ```

 Protoplaster expects a yaml file describing tests as an input.
 The yaml file should have a structure specified as follows: